 However, if you need enterprise-grade SSD storage service, it is available at very reasonable cost per GB.

 Finally, you can always assign different storage services to your applications.
 Some of your data can reside on a SATA virtual storage drives, while others could use our enterprise SSD service.
 It is your decision!

-Even our standard Non High Availability Private Clouds feature increased availability!
+Even our standard Private Clouds feature increased availability!

-However, if you need a to use a Private Cloud with a native High Availability (HA) and to reduce any possible application or a service downtime, you should consider the HA service.
-It provides uniform, cost-effective failover protection against any outage caused by a hardware or an Operating System (OS) failure.
+However, if you need a to use a Private Cloud with a native Failover and to reduce any possible application or a service downtime, you should consider the Failover Cloud service.
+It cost-effective protection against any outage caused by a hardware or an Operating System (OS) failure.
 How does it work?

 Have you ever calculated the reliability impact on your business development?
 Application downtime and interruption of workloads and services are very costly.
 They result into a direct loss of money and usually damage the reputation of any business.

-Well, we are happy to provision Continuous Availability Private Clouds (also called Fault-Tolerant Private Clouds) to your organization?
-Unlike the High Availability (Increased Availability), which reduces any service outage, the Automated Fault-Tolerance (AFT) function provides continuous availability for applications in an event of cloud server failure.
+Well, we are happy to provision Business Continuity Private Clouds to your organization?
+Unlike the Failover Cloud (Increased Availability), which reduces any service outage, the Business Continuity function provides continuous availability for applications in an event of cloud server failure.
 How does it work?

-AFT creates a live shadow Private Cloud instance for failover, which is synchronized and always up-to-date with the primary one.
-In an event of a OS, application or services outage, the AFT automatically starts the failover Private Cloud instance, ensuring zero downtime and preventing data loss.
+It support a fully-mirrored Private Cloud instance for failover.
+It is synchronized and always up-to-date with the primary one.
+In an event of a OS, application or services outage, the Business Continuity function automatically switched operations to the failover Cloud serve instance, ensuring zero downtime and preventing data loss.